PreibischLab/STIM/README.md

      [-d 'Puck_180528_20,Puck_180528_22'] \
      [-c '0,255']
 ```
 It allows you to browse the data in realtime for all genes and datasets.
-If data is registered it will automatically use the transformations that are stored in the N5 metadata to properly overlay individual datasets.
-The optional switch `-d` allows you to select a subset of datasets from a N5, and using `-c` allows to preset the BigDataViewer intensity range.
+If data is registered it will automatically use the transformations that are stored in the metadata to properly overlay individual datasets.
+The optional switch `-d` allows you to select a subset of datasets if `-i` is an N5-container, and using `-c` allows to preset the BigDataViewer intensity range.

 ## Render images and view or save as TIFF
 In order to render images of spatial sequencing datasets (can be saved as TIFF or displayed on screen using ImageJ) please run